We all have a story to tell...

 How big is the Electrical team at Otto Simon?

-It is not a big electrical department, it’s a small team that gets along really well and can manage the work between us.
+It is a small team.
+We get along really well and manage the work well between us.

 What initially attracted you to Otto Simon?

-I was a fresh graduate when I started looking for a career, when I looked at Otto Simon with the training and support, they were offering, it was a clear choice.
-From then, I feel I have really moved on within the company.
+I was a fresh graduate when I started looking for a career, I looked at Otto Simon and was immediately drawn in by the training and support which was offered, it was a clear choice.
+From then, I feel I have really grown within the company.

 Have Otto Simon supported you with your development?

-Yes definitely, I think training wise Otto Simon are one of the best companies who offered me that amount of training in the short time I’ve been here.
-The most recent training was Trimble training, which is really important for an electrical engineer.
+Yes definitely, the training and support has been second to none.
+The most recent training was Trimble training, which is really important for electrical engineering.

 Which projects are you particularly proud of in your time here?